supersonnic/Machine-Learning/README.md

 # Machine Learning

 This repository contains a variety of algorithms for machine learning in Python.
+Algorithms make use of the following libraries:

+* sklearn
+* pandas
+* numpy
+* matplotlib

 ---
 ### Summary of contents: